 Golf is more than just a sport for many, it’s a way of life.
-One which regularly encourages you to play a few (dozen) rounds and hone your skills – or just have a bit of fun outdoors – in some of the most spectacular locations both near and far.
+One which regularly encourages you to play a few (dozen) rounds and hone your skills – or just have a bit of fun outdoors – in some of the most striking locations near and far.

-Whether you’re in the mood for a stay and play golf getaway with your partner or friends, or maybe want to fit in a couple of swings while on holiday with the family, Australia has a stunning selection of golf resorts to choose from.
+Whether you’re in the mood for a stay and play golf getaway with your partner or friends, or maybe want to fit in a couple of swings while on holiday with the family, Australia has a stellar array of golf resorts to choose from.

 No matter your handicap, the championship courses offer a good challenge, backed up with those essential after-golf amenities.
 Plus, all of them generally hire out quality equipment, making for a stress-free experience that doesn’t test your luggage allowance.